Why Nearshore Development Could Work for Your Company

 It’s possible when you use a hybrid software development agency that offers onshore management by U.S.-based team members with development services by teams in neighboring countries.

-This model can reduce overhead costs associated with hiring an in-house management team and minimize issues associated with coordinating resources located in a different location.
+IT staff augmentation can reduce overhead costs associated with hiring an in-house management team and minimize issues associated with coordinating resources located in a different location.
 You can access specialized expertise and fill skill gaps whenever the need arises to support an agile development process so you can respond to market demand nimbly without being bogged down by a large in-house team or administrative tasks.